Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

 An API built with Express and Mongodb that includes GET request endpoints to return data and POST endpoints to create data.
-The project is connected to one of my frontend projects that is linked below.

 ## The problem